-Just like with everything else, monitoring the performance of your implementation is crucial and we, the folks at Dashbird, understand this need all too well.
-This is why we’ve spent the better part of the past year and a half to create a monitoring and observability solution that won’t be the one-trick pony we’ve been accustomed to from the services that were available at the time.
+We’ve talked about how serverless architecture is a great option for companies that are looking to optimize costs.
+Just like with all app building and developments, monitoring the performance of your implementation is crucial and we, the folks at Dashbird, understand this need all too well – this is why we’ve spent the better part of the past year and a half to create a monitoring and observability solution for AWS Lambda and other Serverless services.

 One of those important features for serverless users is the cost monitoring solution that Dashbird offers.
 I’ll walk you through how it works and how you too can use this to your advantage.

-For every individual invocation, you pay $0.0000002 but it’s important to note that duration plays an important factor too as you’ll have to pay about $0.0000166667 for every Gb/s after that.
+- For every individual invocation, you pay $0.0000002 but it’s important to note that duration plays an important factor too as you’ll have to pay about $0.0000166667 for every Gb/s after that.

-Reducing cold stats impactWe’ve already established the way AWS Lambda works and is priced so is going to be of no surprise to anyone when I tell you that cold starts are going to be expensive since you’ll have to pay for the time it takes to spin up those containers.
+We’ve already established the way AWS Lambda works and is priced so it’s going to be of no surprise when I say that cold starts are going to be expensive since you’ll have to pay for the time it takes to spin up those containers.